Orthopedic Physical Therapy Residency Program

 Tuition is due two weeks before the start of class.
 For programs that have payment per program, payment in full is due prior to the start of the program or per their admissions agreement on a quarterly payment schedule.
 Delinquent tuition penalties accrue at 1.5% per month, which is 18% per year.
 Tuition is $8,496.00.

-Application opens early October, one year prior to the applicant’s anticipated enrollment.
+Application opens September 1, one year prior to the applicant’s anticipated enrollment.
 The deadline to apply through RF-PTCAS is the year of anticipated enrollment.

 Applicants for admission to the Orthopedic Physical Therapy Residency program must meet the following requirements prior to matriculation.

 Minimal eligibility requirements for acceptance into the program include:

 - Graduation from a CAPTE (Commission on Accreditation of Physical Therapy Education) physical therapy program

 - License to practice physical therapy in Arizona upon acceptance, prior to matriculation.

 - Employment in an approved clinical practice in Arizona with an approved clinical mentor